d3vilh/raspberry-gateway/README.md

 The UDP server uses `10.0.70.0/24` for dynamic clients by default, because I have a grey cat.

-The client profile specifies `push redirect-gateway def1 bypass-dhcp`, meaning that after establishing the VPN connection, all traffic will go through the VPN.
+The server config [specifies](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L39) `push redirect-gateway def1 bypass-dhcp`, meaning that after establishing the VPN connection, all traffic will go through the VPN.
 This might cause problems if you use local DNS recursors which are not directly reachable, since you will try to reach them through the VPN and they might not answer to you.
 If that happens, use public DNS resolvers like those of OpenDNS (`208.67.222.222` and `208.67.220.220`) or Google (`8.8.4.4` and `8.8.8.8`).

 If you wish to use your local Pi-Hole as a DNS server (the one which comes with this setup), you have to modify a [dns-configuration](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L20) with your local Pi-Hole IP address.

-### Generating .ovpn files
+### Generating .OVPN client profiles

-Before client certificate generation you need to update the external IP address to your OpenVPN server in OVPN-UI GUI.
+Before client cert. generation you need to update the external IP address to your OpenVPN server in OVPN-UI GUI.

 For this go to `"Configuration > Settings"`: